godwino/Demand-Forecasting-and-Inventory-Optimization/README.md

 # Demand-Forecasting-and-Inventory-Optimization
-Mastering Demand Forecasting and Inventory Optimization Demand Forecasting and Inventory Optimization using Python 🚀
+Demand Forecasting and Inventory Optimization
+Demand Forecasting and Inventory Optimization using Python 🚀

 Overview